 11. Use Coolmuster iOS Cleaner to release iPhone storage.

-If your iOS device's storage keeps getting full, you can also use Coolmuster iOS Cleaner for Mac to clear useless files.
+If your iOS device's storage keeps getting full, you can also use Coolmuster iOS Cleaner to clear useless files.
 This software can clean swiftly app caches, cookies, browsing history, temp files, etc. Furthermore, it supports iPhone, iPad, and iPod touch.
 After the cleaning, your iOS device will run faster than before.

 To free up your iPhone storage, please download this software on your Mac, and connect your iPhone to the computer via USB.